aserm/amazon-redshift-modernize-dw/README.md

 	* Plan for the future.

 ## Account Login and Redshift Cluster Spin-up
-* You have the option to use workshops credits with your account or get a temporary account (slip of paper).
+* You have the option to use your corporate account, workshop credits with your own account, or get a temporary account (slip of paper).
-* Log into AWS using the provided placeholder credentials, then switch the **us-west-2**.
+* Log into AWS using the provided placeholder credentials, then switch to the **us-west-2** region.
 * We are here to help, please don’t hesitate to ask for assistance!
 * Create a Redshift - Customizable accessible IAM role to query S3 data, giving the role read-only access to all Amazon S3 buckets.
 Make sure to choose **AmazonS3ReadOnlyAccess** and **AWSGlueConsoleFullAccess** Use the steps in the link below to create the IAM role: